PUMC Book Group: Sharing Books That Feed the Mind and the Soul

 All are welcome!
 If you would like to join the discussion, just let the church know at firstname.lastname@example.org.
 Leave an email address for contact info and then expect an email reminder of the book group meeting a week before.

-Books can be ordered through on-line bookstores, downloaded through the public library or the NH State library, accessed through Kindle downloads, or ordered through Toadstool Bookstores for curbside pickup at the store.
+Books can be ordered through on-line bookstores such as IndieBound, downloaded through the public library or the NH State library, accessed through Kindle downloads, or ordered through Toadstool Bookstores for curbside pickup at the store.
 Resources available for purchasing books at a discount.

 Keep calm and read on!